www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/task-archive/2024-11-22-create-main-guidelines.md

     * [ ] Naming of top level projects in relation to Java's package structure:
       Use only one word or abbreviation and accept, that its meaning can drift, contract or expand.
       Do not use multiple words separated by dots as it causes organizational and structural problems.
+* [ ] One goal of this is to provide a semantic guidelines for external developers, so these can continue the project independently.
+  This is a rating function of the documentation.
+  Also consider, that the documentation is good enough, if AI like Copilot can understand it.